dodododddo/MIPS32_Simple_Assembler/README.md

 # MIPS32 Simple Assembler for OpenMIPS (Implemented in Python)
 While learning OpenMIPS, I find it cumbersome to write complete assembly files, configure the GNU toolchain, and follow the textbook's methods for translating a few instructions into machine code during the early stages of learning.
 This small tool can translate MIPS32 instructions in text format into machine code.
-As I have only studied up to Chapter 7, I have currently tested the instructions covered in the first six chapters.
+As I have only studied up to Chapter 7, I have currently tested the instructions covered in the first 7 chapters.
 #### usage

 * webui